-Children age one through 3 years, such restraint device must be a separate carrier or a vehicle built-in child seat.

-3. For children aged 4 years, a separate carrier, a vehicle built-in child seat, or a child booster seat must be used with appropriate seat belt.

-4. All children 5 and older must be in seat belts.

-5. When applicable, any vehicle used for transporting children must accommodate the placement of wheelchairs with four tie-downs affixed according to the manufacturers' instructions in a forward-facing direction and the wheelchair occupant must be secured by a three-point tie restraint during transport; or the child must be placed in a federally approved child safety restraint or factory installed seatbelt when transported, in accordance to the child's needs.
+- 2. Children age one through 3 years, such restraint device must be a separate carrier or a vehicle built-in child seat. - 3.
+For children aged 4 years, a separate carrier, a vehicle built-in child seat, or a child booster seat must be used with appropriate seat belt. - 4.
+All children under age 5 must be in a car seat or booster seat.
+All children 5 and older must be in seat belts. - 5.
+When applicable, any vehicle used for transporting children must accommodate the placement of wheelchairs with four tie-downs affixed according to the manufacturers' instructions in a forward-facing direction and the wheelchair occupant must be secured by a three-point tie restraint during transport; or the child must be placed in a federally approved child safety restraint or factory installed seatbelt when transported, in accordance to the child's needs.
 Manufacturers' specifications must be followed to assure that safety requirements are met.